MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 means that the client is required to buffer a complete frame before initiating transmission.

+## Larger data bus
+Since most network protocols are byte-oriented it seems like a good idea with the above-mentioned byte-oriented interface.
+However, implementing the network protocols become much easier if we use a larger data bus, where the entire protocol header can be examined simultaneously.

+I've therefore added two more modules, ser2par.vhd and par2ser.vhd, that convert between the byte-oriented interface and the header-oriented interface, as I'll discuss in the following.

+### byte-ordering
+As soon as we concatenate several bytes together in a wider bus, the issue of byte-ordering becomes important.
+There is no right or wrong way of doing it, but consistency and documentation are of course important.
+In this project I've decided that the MSB byte of the wide data bus is the first byte transmitted or received, regardless of the size of the frame or width of the data bus.

+The up-side of this choice is that when viewing the result of simulations, the contents of the wide data bus reads left-to-right.

 ## Clock domains

-Now, the Ethernet module needs a 50 MHz clock, so we generate this in line 60 of top.vhd using the same clock divider method as for the VGA clock.
+Now, since the Ethernet module needs a 50 MHz clock, we generate this in line 60 of top.vhd using the same clock divider method as for the VGA clock.
 The clock must also be declared in line 38 of top.xdc.

 Next, the Ethernet module provides a debug signal (currently just counting the number of correctly received frames), but this signal (line 42 in top.vhd) is